jwowillo/greenerthumb/sense/doc/design.md

 # `sense` Design

-`sense` writes `greenerthumb` JSON messages from sensors to STDOUT.
+`sense` programs write `greenerthumb` JSON messages from sensors to STDOUT.

+This continues until the program is interrupted.

 ## Programs